Israeli war crimes in the Gaza war: Use of human shields

 On 17 January 2024, Israeli soldiers were recorded using a Palestinian shop-owner in Dura, Hebron, West Bank, as a human shield.
 In an interview with Reuters, the shop-owner stated, "He (the first soldier) told me that he will use me as a human shield, that young people shouldn't hurl stones."
 On 9 February, the Palestinian Red Crescent Society stated that an ambulance crew in Beita, Nablus, West Bank had been detained by Israeli forces and used as human shields.
 A 21-year-old man from Gaza City stated to Al Jazeera that he had been used as a human shield by Israeli forces.
 In June 2024, Israeli forces tied a wounded man to the front of their jeep, eliciting condemnation for the IDF's use of Palestinian human shields.
 In July 2024, footage showed Israeli soldiers apparently using Palestinian human shields to enter buildings.

 In August 2024, sources stated that Israeli forces were using Palestinians as human shields when they entered tunnels and buildings in Gaza.
 An investigation found that Israeli regularly used Palestinian human shields in the Gaza Strip to avoid putting Israeli soldiers in danger.

 In February 2025, according to a report by Israeli outlet 'the Hottest Place in Hell', in May 2024, an IDF officer used an 80-year-old Palestinian man as a human shield to inspect in Gaza for booby traps, while threatening to blow off his head by tying an IED command-wire to his neck.
 Later, the elderly man and his wife were shot dead by Israeli forces.

 According to Haaretz, an anonymous senior IDF officer revealed that the Israeli army used Palestinians as human shields at least six times per day and stressed that each brigade has at least 36 human shields.

+In August 2026, Palestinian journalist, Younis Tirawi, published an image of two Palestinian men, Nadi and Ali Marouf, were executed by Israeli soldiers from the 92nd Battalion of the Kfir Brigade in November 2024 after they were abducted from Beit Lahia and used as human shields for several days.